CSmichaelnavara/InventorAddInDebugger/README.md

 **Type FullName** - Contains full name of the type which implements  `Inventor.ApplicationAddInServer` interface.
 This value is read-only and is only for information.

-**Browse AddIn** - Allows you to navigate to the add-in build file.
-If the DLL file contains at least one add-in implementation, the values are automatically extracted from this file.
-You can choose from two loaders for specific runtimes.

 **Load on start** - Loads the addin immediately during Inventor start.
 Add-in must be configured before.